 If you are looking for family-friendly things to do in London, you should take a tour of the urban art in the Shore Ditch area by Brick Lane.

-Once you have finished in Brick Lane, you can explore some of the many markets which are hiding down its back-alley ways.
+Once you have finished in Brick Lane, you can explore some of the many markets that are hiding down its back-alley ways.
 You will find vintage fashion, eco-friendly bamboo products and a whole variety of Brick Lane bric-a-brac.

 These fun family activities in London are also a great place to soak up the atmosphere, try one of the street’s famous bagels or even stay for a legendary Brick Lane curry.
 Curry is basically the national dish of England and one of the most popular things to eat.